demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/super_fucking_cool_and_badass_team-Biodiversity/README.md

 # Known Issues - Whoops :3 <br>

 There are some problems with our entities that we'll look into fixing in the future, like:
 - Ogopogo is NOT supported on moons other than the ones in the default spawn rarity config.
-If you make him spawn there he'll be in places he's not supposed to be.
+If you make him spawn anywhere it's not supposed to it'll be in places it's not supposed to be.
-- Upon snatching a player (Aloe's mechanic), a duplicate of their head (which is actually the visor HUD element) appears in front of the player's camera.
-I think... maybe, idk ;P
+- Upon snatching a player (Aloe's mechanic), a duplicate of their head (which is actually the visor HUD element)and an extra ragdoll appear in front of the player's camera.